Collier County Advisory Board Vacancies

 The Board of Building Adjustments and Appeals has two vacancies.
 Applicants must represent one of the following professions: a licensed plumbing or mechanical contractor, or a state licensed architect or structural engineer.
 This five-member board hears appeals on rejections or refusals by the Building Code Compliance Director to approve mode of construction or materials to be used in construction or alteration of a structure.
 Members must be knowledgeable in the following Collier County Codes: Florida Building Codes, Electrical Code, Fire Prevention Code, Gas Code, Mechanical Code and Swimming Pool Code.
 Terms are four years.
 This is a Quasi-Judicial Board.

-The Code Enforcement Board has a vacant seat for an alternate member.
+The Code Enforcement Board has two currently vacant seats for alternates, and two regular seats expiring in February 2020.
 This seven-member board with two alternates is composed of individuals representing the occupations of architect, business owner, engineer, general contractor, subcontractor and realtor, who are considered on the basis of their experience or interest in the areas of the codes and ordinances to be enforced.
 Members are required to file a Form 1 Statement of Financial Interest each year with the Supervisor of Elections.
 Terms are three years.
 This is a Quasi-Judicial Board.

 The Educational Facilities Authority has one vacancy.
 The purpose of this five-member authority is to assist institutions for higher education in the construction, financing, and refinancing of projects.
 One member shall be a trustee, director, officer, or employee of an institution for higher education located in Collier County.
 Terms are five years.

-The Emergency Medical Authority has a vacant seat for a citizen representative.
-The purpose of this five-member authority is to assist The Board of County Commissioners and other agencies with issues effecting pre-hospital emergency medical services, to work to improve pre-hospital medical care, to evaluate current and future EMS needs, to serve as a catalyst to effect cooperation among agencies to evaluate requests for all Certificates of Public Convenience (COPCN) in Collier County and make recommendations to the BCC.
-Applicants should have no affiliation with any hospital, fire district, EMS, municipality, or the Collier County Sheriff’s Office.
+The Emergency Medical Authority has two seats expiring in December.
+Applicants must have no affiliation with any hospital, fire district, EMS, municipality or the Collier County Sheriff's Office.
+The purpose of this five-member Authority is to assist the Board of County Commissioners (BCC) and other agencies with issues affecting pre-hospital emergency medical services, to work to improve pre-hospital medical care, to evaluate current and future EMS needs, to serve as a catalyst to effect cooperation among agencies, to evaluate requests for all Certificates of Public Convenience and Necessity (COPCN) in Collier County, and make recommendations to the BCC.
 Terms are four years.

-The Golden Gate Community Center Advisory Board has one seat expiring in December.
-Members must reside within the boundaries of the Golden Gate Community Center Municipal Services Special Taxing District.
-This five-member committee advises the Board of County Commissioners on the budget and operation of the Golden Gate Community Center.
-Terms are three years.
+The Ochopee Fire Control District Advisory Committee has two seats expiring in December for applicants residing in the Ochopee Area Fire Control Special Taxing District.
+This five-member committee advises the Board of County Commissioners on the budget and operation of the Ochopee Fire Control District.
+Terms are two years.

-The Public Transit Advisory Committee has two current vacancies for members representing health care services, social services, or large employers.
+The Public Transit Advisory Committee has a vacancy for a member representing health care services, social services, or large employers.
 This seven-member committee makes recommendations to the Board of County Commissioners in matters related to transit policies, issues, programs and plans to provide mass transit services to the citizens of Collier County.
 Terms are three years.

 How to Apply: